rocky/python-uncompyle6/README.rst

 *uncompyle6* translates Python bytecode back into equivalent Python source code.
-It accepts bytecodes from Python version 2.3 to 3.6 or so.
-The code requires Python 2.6 or later and has been tested on Python running versions 2.3-2.7, and 3.2-3.6.
+It accepts bytecodes from Python version 2.3 to 3.6 or so, including PyPy bytecode.

 Why this?
 ---------

 There were a number of decompyle, uncompile, uncompyle2, uncompyle3 forks around.
-All of them come basically from the same code base, and almost all of them no longer maintained or worked on.
+All of them came basically from the same code base, and almost all of them no were no longer actively maintained.
 Only one handled Python 3, and even there, only 3.2.
-This code pulls these together, handles a wide range of bytecodes and addresses a number of open issues in previous forks.
+This code pulls these together and moves forward.
+It also addresses a number of open issues in the previous forks.

-What makes this different from other CPython bytecode decompilers?
-Its ability to deparse just fragments and give source-code information around a given bytecode offset.
+What makes this different from other CPython bytecode decompilers?: its ability to deparse just fragments and give source-code information around a given bytecode offset.